jsdclxvi/Reforestation/README.md

-## I couldn't figure out how the seat belt worked.
-Then it just clicked.
+## An apple a day keeps the bullies away.
+If you throw it hard enough.